saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <!-- Copy this file into tools/site/coursenameFolder & start editing -->

-summary: Module 1 of the Cypress on Sauce course will introduce you how to set up a Cypress test with Sauce Control, in a Docker container or Sauce VM, and use SauceCTL to run your automated tests on Sauce Labs.
+summary: Module 1 of the Cypress on Sauce course will introduce you how to set up a Cypress test with Testrunner Toolkit, in a Docker container or Sauce VM, and use SauceCTL to run your automated tests on Sauce Labs.
 Create a basic Cypress test suite, or use your own Cypress test code.
 id: Module1-Testrunner
 categories: beginner
 tags: saucectl